 Pumakkale is also quite historic.
 The ancient Romans built the city of Hierapolis around the spring, and today’s visitors can still see the remains of marble columns from the Temple of Apollo from a free swim in the Sacred Pool.

-The world is an enormous and beautiful place, and I can’t wait to cross these items off my bucket list someday.
+The world is an enormous and beautiful place, and I can’t wait to cross these natural and cultural wonders off my bucket list someday.